 Prerequisite: One semester of Home Economics.
-This year-long course offers the opportunity to continue advance cooking skills through a weekly restaurant experience.
-Students will create balanced menus, research recipes; adjust yields, time management, food preparation, serving, cleaning up, and money management.
+This year-long course offers the opportunity to continue advance cooking skills through a variety of second level cooking experiences.
 Students will begin the year by making fruit preserves and selling items to build a restaurant startup fund.
+They will create balanced menus, research recipes; adjust yields, manage their time, prepare complex dishes, serve the food in our cafe clean up, and manage earned money.
 Students will prepare a lesson to be taught to peers which includes a demonstration of a specific cooking technique.
 Regional and ethnic styles of food preparation will be explored.